spaceage64/pad/recover.md

 # Recovering Power Automate Desktop flows from OneDrive
-## Quick guide on recovering PAD files that got corrupted by OneDrive
+## Quick guide on recovering disappeared PAD files that got corrupted by OneDrive

 Power Automate Desktop stores any flows on OneDrive.
 Unfortunately, saving flows may occasionally  lead to OneDrive corrupting your files, leaving them unusable in PAD.
 In fact, the flows will disappear entirely from your overview.
 Not so great if you've put many hours into perfecting a flow.